ivmartel/dwv-orthanc-plugin/readme.md

 ---------------------
 Launch Orthanc with the modified configuration file as input (for example `Orthanc ./Configuration.json`) and browse to the Orthanc explorer (default at [http://localhost:8042/app/explorer.html#](http://localhost:8042/app/explorer.html#)).
 At instance and series level, a preview button allows to launch dwv.

 **Note**: the current configuration launches a new page to visualise the data and needs to have the pop-up blockers disabled for the Orthanc pages.
-This can be changed in the `replace.js` file.
+This can be changed in the `replace.js` file by modifying the target of the created form.